stian-git/stian-martinsen-stormyr-semester-project-2/README.md

 ## Getting Started

 ### Installing
+1. Install the backend (Repo: [https://github.com/stian-git/lego-strapi](https://github.com/stian-git/lego-strapi))

-1. Clone the repo:
+2. Clone this repo:

 ```bash
 git clone stian-git/stian-martinsen-stormyr-semester-project-2
 ```

-2. Use Live Server in Visual Studio or upload the files to a browser and just open it to start the front-end interface.
+3. Use Live Server in Visual Studio or upload the files to a browser and just open it to start the front-end interface.

+4. Create users in the backend.

 ### Running